What Homeowners Need to Know About the Sudden Subsidy Cuts to Solar Panels in the UK

 What just happened to the subsidy?

 In September 2015, the Department of Energy and Climate Change (DECC) announced massive proposed cuts to the FIT payments, reducing the amount paid to homeowners by 90%.
 This means that anyone who buys a set of solar panels after the 2016 deadline will be roughly £8,000 worse off than anyone who manages to get their panels installed before the 2016 deadline.
-This change will save the average energy bill payer just £6, but it has the potential to derail the future of renewable energy in the England.
+This change will save the average energy bill payer just £6, but it has the potential to derail the future of in the England.

 What does this mean for homeowners?